the-wendell/my_dev_portal/README.md

   **AVAILABLE USER PREFERENCES** (Your theme must support these options)

   * Options for displaying technologies
-    * The user can chose how they would like to display their skills.
+    * The user can choose how they would like to display their skills.
 They can display their years of experience, their proficiency, both, or none at all simply electing to display only the name.
     * `@show_technology` **string** Returns either 'all', 'years', 'proficiency', or 'none' indicating the user's preferences.
   * Options for displaying header
-    * The user can chose if they would like to display uploaded images or none at all.
+    * The user can choose if they would like to display uploaded images or none at all.
     * `@portfolio.show_cover_image` **boolean** if true then show
     * `@portfolio.show_avatar_image` **boolean** if true then show
   * Options for custom colors.
 Use inline CSS to allow for custom user colors.
-They are all data type **string** formated as hex colors (example: `#FFFFFF`)
+They are all data type **string** formatted as hex colors (example: `#FFFFFF`)
     * There are 6 colors accessed through `@portfolio`
       * `.color_one`
       * `.color_two`